Notification service

 - 3 minutes

-The notification service manages self-notifications.
-You can use it to allow your users to register email notifications for themselves in your app.
-Events related to a resource your app presents will trigger these notifications.
+The notification service manages notification configurations.
+You can use it to allow your users to register email notifications in your app.
+Events related to a resource your app presents or any event recognized in the Dynatrace platform may trigger these notifications.

 Concepts